curblr/curblr-spec/README.md

 * **Enhanced payment definition**: A schema to define payment requirements for a given use.
 Could support the publishing of dynamic parking pricing or complex fee structures such as peak period ride share pickup / drop-off fees.

-## not sure about this; please review: (defaults?)
-* **Cross-jurisdictional allowed use mapping**: A mechanism to translate [Rules](Rule.md) (which are locally defined in their meaning) into a standardized, cross-jurisdictional list of activities.
+* **Cross-jurisdictional allowed use mapping**: A mechanism to establish defaults and translate [Rules](Rule.md) (which are locally defined in their meaning) into a standardized, cross-jurisdictional list of activities.
 This would, for example, allow automated interpretation of local rules to determine where activities like passenger loading could take place.